askuznetsov/fract_ol/README.md

 [`fract_ol.en.pdf`](/fract_ol.en.pdf) is the task file.

-## If you are new with minilibx

-1. Go to minilibx_macos folder
-2. Copy mlx.h in /usr/local/include
-3. Make
-4. Copy libmlx.a in /usr/local/lib

 ## Installation

 Clone repository and then go into the created directory and run the following command: